carpentries/amy/docs/users_guide/admin_index.md

 #### Membership Contacts

 Once a new membership has been created, contact people can be assigned to the membership.
-Contact people can have one of two roles:
+Contact people can have one of three roles:

 * **Billing Contact** Person responsible for contracts and invoicing.
 * **Programmatic Contact** Person responsible for coordination of workshops and instructor training
+* **Trainer** Person responsible for delivering instructor training

 When a new membership is created, a new field called `Persons` will display.
 Click `Edit` in this row to add or edit any contacts.
 Multiple contacts can have the same role; one contact can have both roles.
 Existing contacts will be listed here.
 These Persons must first be [listed as a Person in AMY](#adding-a-new-person).